crptomonkeys/waxp.rentals/README.md

 # site-message

-This file lives in `/run/files` and provides the ability to set a site message to be displayed at the top of the site for announcements.
+This file lives in `/run/files` in the web front end container and provides the ability to set a site message to be displayed at the top of the site for announcements.

 # Constants files